 Only one of the two sets of requirements for basic configurations needs to be applied.
-Decide which basic configuration the instrument conforms to: a built-for-purpose instrument with embedded software (type P, see sub-chapter 4.1) or an instrument using a universal computer (type U, see sub-chapter 5.1).
-If not the whole instrument but only a sub-assembly of the instrument is the matter of concern, then decide accordingly for the sub-assembly.
-Apply the complete set of requirements that belongs to the respective basic configuration.
+Decide which basic configuration the instrument conforms to: a built-for-purpose instrument with embedded software (type P, see sub-chapter 4.1) or an instrument using a universal device (type U, see sub-chapter 5.1).
+If type U is selected and the instrument is equipped with a legally relevant operating system, i.e. the operating system is used to fulfil the essential requirements of the MID or can be used to affect compliance with requirements, the extension for operating systems (O) shall be applied simultaneously.
+If extension O is not applicable because the prerequisites laid down in the extension do not apply the entire software of the instrument is the matter of concern, then decide accordingly for the sub-assembly or component.
+Always apply the complete set of requirements that belongs to the respective basic configuration and extension O respectively.